lostjared/acidcam-cli/README.md

 	10 HSV
 	11 Pink
 	12 Hot

+	$ acidcam -i test.mov -o output.mov -f 1,2 -k /path/to/colorkey.png

+You can also apply a color key image all the pixels in the image that have the color value 255,0,255 will contain the filtered data rest of the pixels will be the same

 If you install from .deb package the programs name is acidcam-cli to not conflict with name of Acid Cam Qt program name.
 To install download .deb for your platform and